2010 Robert Bruss Real Estate Book Award

 Another major tax advantage is the ability to “depreciate” your property—to take an annual deduction that reflects the decreased value of the property caused by wear and tear.
 (In the most literal sense, depreciation could turn out to be a fiction if the value of the property goes up a lot—but it can be a wonderful fiction for tax purposes.)
 Chapter 6 of this book discusses tax issues in detail.

-If you own just one property, and it’s not too far from where you live, you can probably handle its management in your spare time, while still working a full-time job.
+If you own just one property and it’s not too far from where you live, you can probably handle its management in your spare time, while still working a full-time job.
 A little job flexibility will help, of course.
 Although weeks might go by when the property needs little or no attention, there will be times when it will need hours from you, for example, when you’re getting the place painted while dealing with the departure of the old tenant and interviewing prospective new tenants.

 Your time commitment will be even less if you hire a property management company—though your profits will decrease as well.
 We discuss the pros and cons of hiring property managers in Chapter 10.

-Professional development
+Professional Development

-Personal satisfaction
+Personal Satisfaction

 Being a competent and conscientious landlord will pay dividends in other respects, too—you’re going to feel pleased about the way you’re doing business.
-As Amy, who lives in Berkeley, California, and rents out her former home in Austin, Texas, puts it: “I’ve rented from a few crummy landlords myself, so it’s very satisfying to be able to give my tenants a positive experience, for example, quickly taking care of repairs if something goes wrong.”
+As Amy, who lives in Berkeley, California, and rents out her former home in Austin, Texas, puts it: “I’ve rented from a few crummy landlords myself, so it’s very satisfying to be able to give my tenants a positive experience, for example, by quickly taking care of repairs if something goes wrong.”

 Tough Parts of Being a Landlord

 Landlording is not for everybody, and not every property is worth keeping or buying as an investment.
-The main reasons that people tend to give up on landlording are the time required to manage a property effectively, the risks involved (such as problem tenants, long vacancies, and legal risks), and the cost.
+The main reasons that people tend to give up on landlording are the time required to manage a property effectively, the risks involved (such as problem tenants, long vacancies, and legal issues), and the cost.
 Here’s a quick overview of these issues.
 Later chapters in this book provide detailed advice on minimizing and dealing with problems.

 Time

 Even though landlording isn’t a full-time job, it will take more than an hour or two of your time every few weeks.
 For one thing, you’ll need to be reachable and available nearly around the clock, to respond to calls from tenants when the plumbing backs up or the neighbor’s dog is barking all night.
-Occasionally, you’ll need to put in large chunks of time, for tasks like listing and showing the property during a vacancy, screening and approving tenants, and handling rent checks and deposits, to name a few.
+Occasion- ally, you’ll need to put in large chunks of time, for tasks like listing and showing the property during a vacancy, screening and approving tenants, and handling rent checks and deposits, to name a few.

 In this book, we’ll help you strategize ways to cut down on the time you spend landlording.
 For example, Chapters 3 and 4 will give you tips on how to market your property, attract and choose the right tenants (who will hopefully stick around for awhile), and list the property so as to fill vacancies quickly and efficiently.

-Problem tenants
+Problem Tenants

-One of the pitfalls of owning rental property is the possibility that you’re going to get that rare “tenant from hell”—someone who doesn’t pay the rent on time, trashes the property, or constantly bugs you about every little thing that goes wrong—all of which can be expensive to remedy.
+One of the pitfalls of owning rental property is the possibility that you’re going to get that rare “tenant from hell”: someone who doesn’t pay the rent on time, trashes the property, or constantly bugs you about every little thing that goes wrong—all of which can be expensive to remedy.
 Catherine, who rents out a cottage behind her house in Berkeley, describes often feeling “vulnerable” because someone else has day-to-day control of property she owns and cares about.

 It’s more likely that your tenants will be perfectly decent, responsible people.
-Good screening procedures (as described in Chapter 4) will help assure this.
+Good screening procedures (as described in Chapter 4) will help ensure this.
 Nevertheless, people can change.
 Catherine’s low point as a landlord came, she says, when “one of my tenants, who six months before had a nice job and drove a BMW, developed a crack addiction.
 The neighbors formed a watch group around my house, and I’d see drug deals going on and find vials in the backyard.”

 A properly structured lease or rental agreement (as covered in Chapter 5) will help deal with difficult situations like this and reduce many of the risks associated with problem tenants.
 And knowing how to deal with bad tenants (Chapter 9) will also help you do damage control when needed.